Lupus nephritis: Treatment

+After initial treatment, patients can remain on MMF or can be transitioned to the immune suppressant azathioprine for maintenance therapy.
+Additionally, patients with LN should also be started on maintenance therapy for SLE with hydroxychloroquine.
+A systematic review of 21 reviewed studies found that hydroxychloroquine therapy reduced mortality in patients with SLE.
+Maintenance therapy of LN also focuses on managing other conditions that may contribute to worsening kidney function.
+This could include managing lipid levels with statin therapy and lowering blood pressure with angiotensin converting enzyme inhibitors or angiotensin II receptor blockers.
+Ultimately, the goal of maintenance therapy is to reduce the frequency of SLE flairs while preserving as much kidney function as possible.

+Lupus nephritis can progress to end stage kidney failure, a condition in which the kidneys can no longer filter blood adequately.
+These patients require hemodialysis or peritoneal dialysis to clean their blood of the toxic metabolites that would otherwise build up.
+Dialysis may be used temporarily to bridge patients to kidney transplantation, or a permanent treatment for those who are not candidates for transplant.

 Prognosis

 In those who have SLE, concomitant lupus nephritis is associated with a worse overall prognosis.
 10-30% of people with lupus nephritis progress to kidney failure requiring dialysis, with the 5 year mortality rate of lupus nephritis being 5-25%.
 The proliferative forms of lupus nephritis are associated with a higher risk of progression to end stage kidney disease.
+A study reviewing mortality in patients with end stage kidney disease secondary to lupus nephritis from 1995-2014 found a significant reduction in mortality rate attributed to advancements in management.
 Black and Hispanic people with lupus nephritis are more likely to present with severe disease at initial presentation (with more proteinuria and more extensive histopathologic changes) and progress to end stage kidney disease.
 This is thought to be due to socioeconomic factors but auto-antibodies strongly associated with lupus nephritis such as anti-Sm, anti-Ro and anti-ribonucleoprotein are also more commonly seen in Black and Hispanic people.
-Men with SLE tend to have more aggressive forms of lupus nephritis as well with a higher risk of progression to end stage kidney disease and higher risk of concurrent cardiovascular disease.
+SLE affects women disproportionately to men in a 9:1 ratio however men with SLE tend to have more aggressive forms of lupus nephritis as well a higher risk of progression to end stage kidney disease and higher risk of concurrent cardiovascular disease.